Cartel Investigations

 Initiation of Formal Proceedings, Statement of Objections and Oral Hearing

-The opening of proceedings is a formal act by the Commission which is notified to the parties and usually also to the public.
+The opening of proceedings is a formal act by the Commission that is notified to the parties and usually also to the public.
 The Commission can formally open the proceedings in different ways.
 Typically, DG Competition opens formal proceedings by issuing a so-called Statement of Objections ("SO") to the companies under investigation.
 The SO lays out the Commission's position and must contain all facts and evidence necessary for the final decision.

 The issuing of the SO usually also marks the point in time where the companies under investigation receive access to the Commission's file.
-Access to the file is part of the companies' right to be heard and constitutes a very important element in the companies' defense strategy: It provides the opportunity to inspect any potential leniency application and consecutive statements of other cooperating parties involved in the investigation.
+Access to the file is part of the companies' right to be heard and constitutes a very important element in the companies' defence strategy: It provides the opportunity to inspect any potential leniency application and consecutive statements of other cooperating parties involved in the investigation.
 Depending on the scope and complexity of the SO and the size of the Commission's file, companies are usually granted a period of six to 10 weeks to file their reply to the SO ("Reply").

 Where documents are submitted as part of the Reply, confidentiality should be claimed for those documents containing business secrets and other confidential information to prevent them from being disclosed to other parties.